janepan9917/janepan9917.github.io/_posts/2022-04-06-canto-iv-pound.md

 > Ivory dipping in silver, <br>
 > Not a splotch, not a lost shatter of sunlight. <br>

-It is said that, upon perceiving the intruder, Artemis' nymphs immediately gathered around her so as to shield her modesty from Actaeon.
-Thus, all he could see was Artemis's hair.
+It is said that, upon perceiving the intruder, Artemis' nymphs immediately gathered around her so as to shield her modesty.
+Thus, all Actaeon could see was Artemis's hair.

 > Then Actæon: Vidal, <br>
 > Vidal. &emsp; It is old Vidal speaking, <br>